roman-vygon/triplet_loss_kws/README.md

 ```
 python infer_notl.py --name=test_encoder --cl_name=test_classifier --manifest=MANIFEST --model=MODEL --enc_step=ENCODER_TRAINING_STEP --cl_step=CLASSIFIER_TRAINING_STEP
 ```
-You can use ```--help``` to view the description of arguments
+You can use ```--help``` to view the description of arguments.
 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Datasets

+### LibriSpeech
+You can download the test-clean-360 here: http://www.openslr.org/12.
+If the site doesn't load see [this code](https://github.com/tensorflow/datasets/blob/master/tensorflow_datasets/audio/librispeech.py) for direct links to the files.

+### Google Speech Commands
+Use [this](https://github.com/NVIDIA/NeMo/blob/v0.10.1/examples/asr/notebooks/3_Speech_Commands_using_NeMo.ipynb) notebook to download and prepare the Google Speech Commands dataset.
 ## Additional files
-Data manifests, librispeech alignments and distance measures can be found [here](https://drive.google.com/drive/folders/13pDTAPn0fzJ2Q4IOmHobry3UsDtVz4ro?usp=sharing)
+Data manifests, librispeech alignments and distance measures can be found [here](https://drive.google.com/drive/folders/13pDTAPn0fzJ2Q4IOmHobry3UsDtVz4ro?usp=sharing).
+You'll need to update the `manifests.json` file with the dataset path.
+You can convert LibriWords manifests with [convert_path_prefix.ipynb ](https://drive.google.com/file/d/1X3_MacQvyCXAInMq91iDs0EQVH6MwkSQ/view?usp=sharing)